 I have always been optimistic about the ability of people to grow, evolve, and move past their struggles to be the best that they can be.
 Raising a child as a single mother was a rough pathway, the challenges of which were matched three-fold with joy.
 Despite an endless cycle of low-wage jobs where wage theft and harassment were the norm, I managed to stretch what few dollars I had to feed and nurture my growing child.

 Along the way, I searched for and found friends that became my tribe, mentors that adopted me and became my family, patience and love to strengthen relationships in my birth family, and communities that became my village.

-I’ve always been a social justice activist at heart.
-From marching against Maquiladora factories, to teaching kids how to read in juvenile halls, to representing unaccompanied minors in court and women in sexual harassment cases – I’ve fought the good fight.
+ßI have always been a passionate about justice.
+From marching against Maquiladora factories, to running a literacy program in juvenile hall, to representing unaccompanied minors in court and women in sexual harassment cases – I’ve fought the good fight.

-Alongside every single person we call our “heroes” – Martin Luther King, Gandhi, Thich Nhat Hanh, Angela Davis, Ruth Bader Ginsburg – are dozens of individuals whose everyday acts are all a part of a greater whole.
-From the worker who shares their story of being sexually harassed at work to the firefighter that braves flames to rescue people to the first African American man to be elected as President, we all play our part.
+In addition to those we acknowledge as our “heroes” – Martin Luther King, Gandhi, Thich Nhat Hanh, Angela Davis, Ruth Bader Ginsburg – are dozens of individuals whose everyday acts are all a necessary part of a greater whole.
+From the worker who shares their story of being sexually harassed at work to the firefighter that braves flames to rescue people to a person of color who serves as a community leader; we all play our part.

-My favorite quote is claimed in both Asian and African culture.
-The essence of the quote is:
+My favorite quote is claimed in both Asian and African culture:

 If you want to move a mountain, move a stone a day.